Studio 5000 Logix Designer

 Using the checkboxes provided, select either branch to accept it's changes, which will resolve the conflict indicated by the green label at the top of the section with the name of the selected branch.

-Once all conflicts are resolved, you will be presented with the Build Merge Result option.
+Once all conflicts are resolved, and assuming the analysis has succeeded, you will be presented with the Build Merge Result option.

 After completing the Advanced Merge, you'll be placed back into the standard merge process.
 Copia presents you with multiple opportunities to provide details and feedback, and to confirm that the merge is desired.
 Continue through these final screens and add any additional details.
 Press the Merge Pull Request to complete the process.